pnp/blog/content/post/a-collection-of-resources-for-m365-devs/index.md

 type: "regular"
 canonicalURL: "https://elischei.com/a-collection-of-resources-for-microsoft-365-developers/"
 ---

 Being a Microsoft 365 developer can mean a lot of things.
 Backend, frontend, low-code, nocode.
-Teams, SharePoint, PowerApps, Office… and so on.
+Teams, SharePoint, Power Apps, Office… and so on.
 And it can be hard to navigate the ocean of good resources for Microsoft 365 developers on each of these topics.
-Thats why I have been collecting resources for a while now, and I thought it was about time I share it with you!
+Thats why I have been collecting resources for a while now, and I thought it was about time I share them with you!

 This collection lists the resources I myself have found usefull in my day to day work.
 I have not worked with every different type of “M365 development” so some sections might be lacking, and some won’t be here at all.

 And I’m sure there are a lot of other good resources out there too that I have never had the pleasure of stumbeling upon, so please drop a comment below if you have some you’d like to share!

-> Some resources may appear multiple times if it is relevant in different categories.
+> Some resources may appear multiple times if they are relevant in different categories.

 ### Common resources for Microsoft 365 developers